dingxiong/dingxiong.github.io/_posts/2024-03-05-python-get-started.md

 lldb -- ./python.exe ~/tmp/test.py
 ```

+I tried to use the `cpython-lldb` package, but I do not think it works for the
+latest version of Cpython as I encountered wired behavior when printing
+dictionaries.
+If you want to try it out, you need to get familiar with the
-When using the script feature of lldb, we need to know which version of python
+script feature of lldb.
+First, we need to know which version of python it links
-it links to.
+to.

 ```
 $ otool -L /Applications/Xcode.app//Contents/SharedFrameworks/LLDB.framework/LLDB | grep -i pytho